Development of Competitive Livestock Production Systems with Low Greenhouse Gas Emissions in Central America

 Results

-Enteric fermentation (methane) is the main source of greenhouse gases (GHG) emissions.
-The most productive farms had lower emissions due to their mitigation strategies, such as supplementing with high-quality forages and using improved pastures.
-Methane emissions (CH4) constitute between 80 and 93% of GHG emission.
+Enteric fermentation (methane) is the main source of greenhouse gas (GHG) emissions.
+The most productive farms had lower emissions due to their mitigation strategies, such as supplementing with high-quality forage and using improved pastures.
+Methane emissions (CH4) constitute between 80 and 93% of GHG emissions.
 The remaining 20 to 7% comes from manure, electricity, fertilization and fuels.
 Farms with lower intensification only have grazing systems and generate more CH4 emissions than higher intensified farms.
 Medium and higher intensification farms implemented feeding (i.e., supplementing lactating cows with commercial concentrates) and management (i.e., rest periods and proper animal load) strategies.
-These result in greater milk production per cow and lower CH4 emission per liter of milk produced.
-More intensified farms produce an average of 2.1 more liters of milk per cow.
+These result in greater milk production per cow and lower CH4 emissions per liter of milk produced.
+More intensified farms produced an average of 2.1 more liters of milk per cow.
 Furthermore, farms less intensified only have grazed animals and generate 103% more methane emissions than more intensified farms.

 Beneficiaries